Sterling opens higher as UK, EU continue Brexit talks

 A more important meeting is set for Saturday, when British Prime Minister Boris Johnson will meet with European Commission President Ursula von der Leyen to discuss the next steps.

-Rochester has been advising not to trade sterling unless they have to.
+Rochester has been advising clients not to trade sterling unless they have to.

 Sterling overnight volatility gauges receded however.
 The cost for options on a three-month contract for protection against volatility also fell to a one-month low.